glacials/twos.dev/src/From Google to Apple.md

 The Apple Home UX is miles better than Google Home’s long device list that feels like a web page.
 This was a strict upgrade.

-The ecosystem benefits of Apple Home include using Apple TV as your IoT gateway, having home controls in the iOS and macOS control center pull-down menus, and
+The ecosystem benefits of Apple Home include using Apple TV as your IoT gateway, and having home controls in the iOS and macOS control center pull-down menus.

 ### Pixel Buds → AirPods Pro